Skip to content

 try {

-// authenticate with the server
+// authenticate to the server

 ...